stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/pclsaveoptions/get_fallbackfontname/_index.md

 title: Aspose::Words::Saving::PclSaveOptions::get_FallbackFontName method
 linktitle: get_FallbackFontName
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::PclSaveOptions::get_FallbackFontName method.
-Name of the font that will be used if no expected font is found in printer and built-in fonts collections in C++.
+description: 'Aspose::Words::Saving::PclSaveOptions::get_FallbackFontName method.
+Name of the font that will be used if no expected font is found in printer and built-in fonts collections in C++.'
 type: docs
 weight: 300
 url: /cpp/aspose.words.saving/pclsaveoptions/get_fallbackfontname/